 What is the proper method of dryer vent cleaning?

-The most effective method of dryer vent cleaning is to insert a tool called a reverse spinning skipper ball, attached to a high-pressured air line, from the outside through the length of the vent line to the dryer itself.
-When the tool is engaged, it blasts air from its nozzles and spins, and as it is pulled backward and withdrawn, away from the dryer toward the outside vent, it pulls the lint with it, expelling it with great force.
+The most effective method of dryer vent cleaning is to insert a tool called a reverse spinning skipper ball, attached to a high-pressured air line, from the outside vent through the length of the vent line to the dryer itself.
+When the tool is engaged, it reverse-blasts air from its nozzles and spins.
+As it is pulled backward and withdrawn, away from the dryer toward the outside vent, it pulls the lint with it, expelling it with great force.
 This process can be repeated as many times as necessary until all lint is removed.
-The technician would then check the exit velocity to ensure proper air flow and the absence of any blockage.
+The technician would then check the exit velocity to ensure proper air flow and to confirm the absence of any blockage.

 This is the process our technician used at the home in Blaine, clearing the line completely and achieving excellent air flow.
 All in a day's work!